CapricanDRJ/witchers_shakespeare/index.md

 Minos, thou standest here, a king of shattered dreams,

-The legacy of Watchers, crushed beneath thy schemes!
+The legacy of Witchers, crushed beneath thy schemes!

 Their history, their home, all lie in smoldering ash,